robertkottelin/environment-monitor/README.md

 # environment-monitor
-Full stack app to log temperature and other environment data using a raspberry pi, a database, and react
+Full stack app to log temperature and other environment data using a raspberry pi, a database, and react.

+Insert data flow figure

+Demo: